ingeniamc/novantamotion-coding-style/c_cpp_style.md

 >
 >     /* Local function definition (for .c) */

+- AUTOSAR A3-3-1 & A3-1-1 - Objects or functions with external linkage (including members of named namespaces) shall be declared in a header file.
+- AUTOSAR A16-2-2 - A file should directly include only the headers that contain declarations and definitions required to compile that file.
+- MISRA C 2012 - Dir 4.1 - All header files should have to define guards to prevent multiple inclusion.
+The format of the symbol name should be FILE_NAME_H.

+>     #ifndef FILE1_H
+>
+>     #define FILE1_H
+>     ...
+>     #endif /* FILE1_H */

 ### Scoping

-- Avoid static and global variables.
+- MISRA C 2012 - Rule 8.9 - Avoid static and global variables.
 Sometimes there's no alternative, but if there is an alternative, then use it, no matter how much effort it involves.
+- A function variable should be placed in the narrowest possible scope.
 - All local variables must be defined at the top of the C file and declared as static.
 Avoid the use of global variables
-- Avoid the use of global variables.
-Usually, the use of global variables means an incorrect design of the code architecture in modularity terms.
-- If a variable could be modified from two different contexts, as in multithreading applications or in code with interrupts, it should be declared as volatile.
+- If a variable could be modified from two different contexts, e. g. in a code with interrupts, it should be declared as volatile.
-- A function variable should be placed in the narrowest possible scope.

 - All local functions must be defined in the C file and declared as static at the top of the file.
 - All global functions must be defined in the C file and declared in the header file (*.h).
 - Local Macros should be declared in C file.